Information on the species:

 Care:

-Food: Seed mix, small insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms.
+Diet: seed mix, small insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms.

-Food requirements: Normal.
+Food requirements: normal.

-Recommended nest type: Test tube, AntLab Fusion Nest, 3D, acrylic, Camponico sand formicarium.
+Recommended nest type: test tube, AntLab Fusion Nest, 3D, acrylic, Camponico sand formicarium.

 Messor bouvieri is relatively easy to care for; the most important thing is to ensure the colony always has sufficient seeds and water.
 You can also offer the colony an insect a few times a week.
 Observe their behavior carefully.
 If, for example, the colony doesn't accept the food, it has sufficient food available, and you can try again a few days later.
 It's also important that this species is kept in a location with little to no vibration, as Messor is very sensitive to vibrations and becomes stressed.